What do you want to do?

 Q. What are examples of financial goals?

 Examples of financial goals include saving for an emergency fund, paying off debt, investing for retirement, buying a home, funding education, and planning for a vacation.
 These goals can be short, medium, or long-term, depending on your timeline.
+Setting and achieving these goals highlights the many advantages of financial planning, such as reducing stress, increasing financial security, and achieving your dreams.

 Q. Which investing strategy is the best?